Popplestone Foundation

 How to Apply

-All grants are awarded at the discretion of the board of trustees, who identify organizations aligned with the foundation's mission and values without a formal public application process.
+All grants are awarded at the discretion of the board of trustees, who identify organisations aligned with the foundation's mission and values without a formal public application process.

 Decision Timeline

-Not applicable—grants are awarded on a discretionary basis throughout the year as trustees identify organizations to support.
+Not applicable—grants are awarded on a discretionary basis throughout the year as trustees identify organisations to support.

 Success Rates